-- Support Area: Each student must develop a plan of study, with the advisor's approval, which meets one of the following options: - 9 or more hours in an advisor approved area of concentration (i.e., History and Geography, Mathematics, English, Special Education, Instructional Technology, Education Foundations, eMINTS).
+- 2. Support Area: Each student must develop a plan of study, with the advisor's approval, which meets one of the following options: - 9 or more hours in an advisor approved area of concentration (i.e., History and Geography, Mathematics, English, Special Education, Instructional Technology, Education Foundations, Science, eMINTS). - 3.
+Electives: 6 semester hours of advisor-approved elective courses to complete the 36 hour program.